-When it comes to the question of applying for a bank loan to fund your startup, most experts say, don’t bother.
-Banks are rarely interested in funding early-stage companies these days, especially since the 2008 financial crash.
+If you’re considering applying for a bank loan to fund your startup, most experts say don’t bother.
+Banks are rarely interested in funding early-stage companies, especially since the 2008 financial crash.

 However, it is not impossible to secure bank funding for your startup.
 Give yourself better odds with thoughtful planning, diligent preparation, and the eight tips below:

-- Write a clear, cogent business plan: Prove you have the knowledge, work ethic, and organizational skills you’ll need to make your startup successful by preparing a thoughtful business plan.
-Focus especially on the financial estimates and offer well-researched documentation for those estimates.
+- Write a clear, compelling business plan: Prove you have the knowledge, work ethic, and organizational skills you’ll need to make your startup successful by preparing a thoughtful business plan.
+Focus primarily on the financial estimates and offer well-researched documentation for those estimates.
 Ask a CPA friend to review it before you submit it to your potential lender.

 - Boost your credit rating: A solid credit score lends legitimacy to your request and shows you’re less of a financial risk to the bank.
 They’ll want to see that you have a history of paying bills on time, so doing that is a great place to start.

-- Invest yourself: If you expect lenders to put their “skin in the game,” they’re going to expect the same from you.
+- Invest yourself: If you expect lenders to put their “skin in the game,” they will expect the same from you.
 As a general rule, you should personally invest 20% of the total projected loan request.
 Your willingness to risk a sizeable portion of your own capital shows your commitment to the venture.

 - Illustrate repayment potential from revenue: Though banks will require collateral – such as your house – to secure the loan, they ultimately are interested in revenue streams, not owning another home.
 Illustrate in your business plan how you will generate revenue, how much you’ll generate, and how long it will take to get to positive cash flows.